Government Mortgage Schemes

 Is there government support for people who can’t pay their mortgage?

 Yes.
-When circumstances change and people find themselves struggling to keep up with repayments, there are certain ways in which the government can provide mortgage assistance.
+When circumstances change and people find themselves struggling to keep up with repayments, the government can provide mortgage assistance in certain ways.

 Access to this support will largely depend on your location.

-Mortgage Rescue in Wales: In this scheme, the local council or housing association will assess the property in question as well as the homeowners’ finances and may offer to purchase a portion of your home, thus lowering the repayments you’d pay, or purchase the whole property.
-In this model, you could then stay in the home as a tenant.
+Mortgage Rescue in Wales: In this scheme, the local council or housing association will assess the property in question and the homeowners’ finances and may offer to purchase a portion of your home, thus lowering the repayments you’d pay or purchase the whole property.
+In this model, you could stay in the home as a tenant.

-Home Owners’ Support Fund: Similar to Mortgage Rescue Wales, this fund, only available in Scotland, supports what’s called the Mortgage Rent Scheme and the Mortgage to Shared Equity Scheme.
-In the Mortgage Rent Scheme, a landlord would purchase your property and you would rent it from them while the Mortgage to Shared Equity scheme sees the Scottish government purchase up to 30% of the home, leaving you with a smaller mortgage.
+Home Owners’ Support Fund: Similar to Mortgage Rescue Wales, this fund, only available in Scotland, supports the Mortgage Rent Scheme and the Mortgage to Shared Equity Scheme.
+In the Mortgage Rent Scheme, a landlord purchases your property, and you rent it from them, while the Mortgage to Shared Equity scheme sees the Scottish government purchase up to 30% of the home, leaving you with a smaller mortgage.

-Support for Mortgage Interest: Should you lose your job, hit pension age or be receiving income support from the government, this scheme would allow you to take out a loan, with interest, against your home.
-Rather than monthly repayments, this loan would be paid back when the home is sold at a later date or when you decide to transfer ownership.
+Support for Mortgage Interest: Should you lose your job, hit pension age, or receive income support from the government, this scheme allows you to take out a loan, with interest, against your home.
+Rather than monthly repayments, this loan would be paid back when the home is sold later or you decide to transfer ownership.

-Aside from government support, you could also approach a broker for other solutions if you’re struggling to keep up with repayments.
-They might be able to help work with you to remortgage onto a deal that’s more affordable for you, be it with the same lender or a new one.
-They could also assist in getting you what’s called a payment holiday.
+Aside from government support, you could also approach a broker for other solutions if you struggle to keep up with repayments.
+They might be able to help work with you to remortgage onto a more affordable deal, be it with the same lender or a new one.
+They could also assist you with what’s called a payment holiday.
 This is where you’d agree with the lender to temporarily reduce or halt repayments for a specific period of time.

-Government-backed mortgages help applicants find their feet in the mortgage market but as an additional element of the mortgage process to contend with, they can be stressful to navigate.
-As such people often opt not to explore them.
-But with expert help, you can ensure you’re accessing all the financial support you’re eligible for without any second guessing or time wasting.
+Government-backed mortgages help applicants find their feet in the mortgage market, but they can be stressful to navigate as an additional element of the mortgage process.
+As such, people often opt not to explore them.
+But with expert help, you can ensure you’re accessing all the financial support you’re eligible for without second-guessing or wasting time.

-Certain brokers we work with are experts in these schemes and will be able to share, after a quick and free consultation, what you should be applying for.
-Getting in touch today will see you matched to a broker who can provide expert government mortgage advice.
-Call 0808 189 2301 or fill out our enquiry form.
+We have mortgage advisors on our team who are experts in these schemes and can share, after a quick and free consultation, what you should be applying for.
+Call 0330 818 7026 or fill out our enquiry form.

 Maximise your chance of approval with a specialist in the different Government Mortgages Schemes